DataFire/Integrations/integrations/generated/google_youtube/README.md

 #### Input
 * input `object`
-  * part **required** `string`: The part parameter specifies a comma-separated list of one or more liveBroadcast resource properties that the API response will include.
-The part names that you can include in the parameter value are id, snippet, contentDetails, and status.
   * broadcastStatus `string` (values: active, all, completed, upcoming): The broadcastStatus parameter filters the API response to only include broadcasts with the specified status.
   * broadcastType `string` (values: all, event, persistent): The broadcastType parameter filters the API response to only include broadcasts with the specified type.
 This is only compatible with the mine filter for now.
   * id `string`: The id parameter specifies a comma-separated list of YouTube broadcast IDs that identify the broadcasts being retrieved.
 In a liveBroadcast resource, the id property specifies the broadcast's ID.